 However, now two years later, new court documents reveal the name of the FBI's top suspected hacker: Ed Majerczyk.

-In October of 2014, the Federal Bureau of Investigation (FBI) raided the home of Ed Majerczyk, a Chicago man believed to be the chief culprit behind a series of 2014 leaked celebrity nude photos that came to be known as 'The Fappening' or 'Celebgate'.
+In October of 2014, the Federal Bureau of Investigation (FBI) raided the home of Ed Majerczyk, a Chicago man believed to be the chief culprit behind a series of 2014 leaked celebrity photos that came to be known as 'The Fappening' or 'Celebgate'.

 The man allegedly suspected of illegally accessing iCloud accounts from his home in Chicago.
 Also, the FBI found some sexual photographs lifted from Jennifer Lawrence, among his alleged social engineering exploits, according to court documents obtained by Gawker.

 Majerczyk's name came up after the federal agents raided the Chicago home of Emilio Herrera, who was alleged to have breached thousands of Apple's iCloud accounts, including more than 100 celebrity victims.